Pallet Delivery To & From Australia

 During transit, the recipient’s details changed.
 Pallet2Ship worked quickly with the customer to update the Bill of Lading, issuing the corrected version to both sender and receiver.
 Handling this promptly avoided disruption and kept the shipment on schedule.

-What They Did Right - Online Booking
+What the Customer Did Right

 • Entered accurate weight and dimensions, ensuring the quote was correct from the start.